 - Academic IELTS (International English Language Testing System) 6.5 or higher, with a minimum of 6.0 for each part.

 - ITACE (Interuniversity Test of Academic English for Students) with minimum level B2.

 - A prior full English-language diploma in the UK, Ireland, US, Canada, Australia or New Zealand

 In case of doubt, the board of admissions may wish to verify your command of English, for example, through an (online) interview.

-Unless exempted, applicants should include GMAT or GRE test results in the application.
+Unless exempted, applicants should include a GMAT, GMAT Focus Edition or GRE test result in their application:

-Alternatively, students can submit a GRE with a minimum score of 157 on quantitative and verbal reasoning.
+- GRE with a minimum score of 162 on quantitative reasoning and a minimum score of 152 on verbal reasoning.

-Students are exempted from submitting a GMAT /GRE test result if they have obtained their (business) economics degree at one of the following institutions:
+Students are exempted from submitting a GMAT (Focus Edition)/GRE test result if they have obtained their (business) economics degree at one of the following institutions: